Campus Planning Principles

 B1.
 Structures, open space, and areas of historic significance should be preserved and enhanced and an appropriate integration of new development, renovations, or additions must be ensured.

 B2.
-A system of continuous pedestrian routes throughout the campus should be established which provide safe and convenient access to all University facilities, including convenient access for the physically disabled.
+A system of continuous pedestrian routes throughout the campus should be established which provide safe and convenient access to all University facilities, including convenient and dignified access.

 B3.
 The grouping of buildings with related use and technical support facilities should be encouraged.